Do bearded dragons make good pets?

 Children also need to understand the importance of handling a beardie very gently and slowly.

 Sudden movements and rough handling will frighten the bearded dragon and may cause it to display aggressive behavior.
+You might even get bit by a bearded dragon if you startle it.

 Always monitor your child’s interaction and the bearded dragon to ensure best handling practices are being done.